romilly/start-apl/manuscript/Chapter1.md

 It would be rather tedious if you had to type values in to APL every time you wanted to use them.
-Fortunately, you can tell APl to remember values you want to use repeatedly.
+Fortunately, you can tell APL to remember values you want to use repeatedly.

 Suppose you are currently 23.
 Type: